- Bike registration

 The UDPD Criminal Investigations Unit is primarily assigned cases and investigations relative to felonious crimes and misdemeanors along with administrative investigations not cleared through preliminary investigations.
 CIU assists in preparing cases for prosecution, performs follow-up are campus.
 The CIU is also home to the department’s crime analysis on original cases along with assisting the uniformed patrol division in investigations including collection, preservation and analysis of physical evidence, as well as interviewing of witnesses and suspects.
 Detectives of the CIU receive specialized training in case management, evidence collection techniques, crime scene investigation, forensic evidence processing, interview/interrogation techniques and criminal intelligence.
 They investigate most significant incidents that occur on the University of Delaware campus.
 Ever expanding, this unit utilizes statistical, demographic and geographic analysis of incident data to help direct patrol activities with the goals of crime prevention and effective enforcement.

 Community Resource Unit

-The Community Resource Unit is tasked with proactive patrol on bikes, foot and in vehicles addressing quality of life complaints within the campus community.
-The unit presents community programs to the University and surrounding communities and assists other law enforcement agencies within the state with special initiatives.
+The Community Resource Unit focuses on community oriented policing initiatives that build positive relationships with the community.
+This includes proactive patrol, presenting community programs to the University and surrounding communities, and social media networking.
+The unit also assists other law enforcement agencies within the state with special initiatives.
 These special initiatives have involved working with Delaware State Police, the Governor’s Task Force, New Castle County Police, Mobile Enforcement Teams, US Marshals Task Force, Joint Terrorism Task Force and Probation & Parole Safe Streets.
 The unit is often called upon to assist the Criminal Investigations Unit with surveillance and apprehensions of wanted subjects and other specialty assignments that the department needs to have completed outside of uniform patrol.